Skip to main content

 To pay your bill by mail, send your payment to the "Send Payments To" address listed on your bill.

-Please send the Payment Coupon(s), attached to your bill, along with your payment and write your bill number(s) on your check or money order to ensure proper credit is applied.
+Please send the Payment Coupon(s) attached to your bill(s) along with your payment.
+Write your bill number(s) on your check or money order to ensure proper credit is applied.

 Insurance

-Please refer to the message on your Quest Diagnostics bill or the Explanation of Benefits (EOB) from your insurance carrier for more specific information about why you received a bill.
-If you have additional questions or concerns, please contact your insurance carrier directly.
-If your insurance carrier was not billed or was billed with incorrect information, you can submit your correct insurance information here and we will resubmit a claim to your insurance carrier.
-It is helpful to have your insurance card in front of you when providing this information.
+Please refer to the message on your Quest Diagnostics bill or the Explanation of Benefits (EOB) from your insurance company for more specific information about why you received a bill.
+If you have additional questions or concerns, please contact your insurance company directly.

 Individual insurance coverage plans typically change on an annual basis.
 It is important to provide your most current insurance policy information at each visit to ensure proper billing.

-If you received an Explanation of Benefits (EOB) from your insurance carrier that differs from what is indicated on your Quest Diagnostics bill, please write your bill number on the EOB and mail a copy or fax it to Quest Diagnostics.
+If you received an Explanation of Benefits (EOB) from your insurance company that differs from what is indicated on your Quest Diagnostics bill, please write your bill number on the EOB and mail a copy or fax it to Quest Diagnostics.
 Please refer to your bill for the correspondence mailing address and fax number.
-Quest Diagnostics will contact your insurance carrier to research and resolve the discrepancy.
+Quest Diagnostics will contact your insurance company to research and resolve the discrepancy.

 Pricing